Harmonic analysis of little $q$-Legendre polynomials: Introduction

 The paper studies the class of little $q$-Legendre polynomials $(R_n(x;q))_{n\in\mathbb{N}_0}$, whose definition will be recalled below and which is interesting for several reasons: on the one hand, the orthogonalization measures are purely discrete, which makes these polynomials rather different from their limiting cases $q\to1$ (which are just the well-known Legendre polynomials).
 On the other hand, the polynomials (or, more precisely, associated recurrence coefficients and operators) are accompanied by certain convergence and compactness properties.
 We study the characters $\mathbb{N}_0\rightarrow\mathbb{C}$, $n\mapsto R_n(x;q)$, where $x$ lies in the support of the orthogonalization measure.
 Using methods from continued fractions, we show that the nontrivial characters satisfy certain uniform boundedness properties.
-These properties will enable us to show that the corresponding $L^1$-algebras are spanned by their idempotents, which has important consequences concerning amenability properties.
-Besides their role in abstract harmonic analysis, certain amenability properties here correspond to very concrete properties of the derivatives of the polynomials (and are therefore interesting with respect to special functions).
-The study of amenability properties in the context of (polynomial or different) hypergroups is a fruitful field; recent publications deal with generalizations of Reiter's condition \cite{Ku20} and with F{\o}lner type conditions \cite{Al17}, for instance.
+These properties and Fourier analysis on hypergroups will enable us to show that the corresponding $L^1$-algebras are spanned by their idempotents, which has important consequences concerning amenability properties.
+Besides their role in abstract harmonic analysis, certain amenability properties here correspond to very concrete properties of the derivatives of the polynomials and associated (Fourier) expansions (and are therefore interesting with respect to special functions).
+The study of amenability properties in the context of (polynomial or different) hypergroups is a fruitful field; recent publications deal with generalizations of Reiter's condition \cite{Ku20}, with F{\o}lner type conditions \cite{Al17}, with amenability vs. harmonic $L^p$-functions \cite{NS20} and with `property A' \cite{TAA22}, for instance.
+Other recent publications deal with generalized notions of biprojectivity and biflatness in the hypergroup context \cite{EMR19,SRSB22}.
+A recent paper of the author \cite{Ka21b} studies amenability properties for the large class of associated symmetric Pollaczek polynomials, which are very different from the little $q$-Legendre polynomials.